 Structure Assignments.
 Structure assignments so that there are many sequential elements.
 Proposals, in-class-writes, early drafts, revision drafts, and final drafts should be assigned and, at the end of the unit, collected.
 While I do not read all of the material that accompanies the final drafts, collecting these materials dissuades plagiarism.

 Remind Students Again.
-In the last few weeks of the semester remind students of the temptation and danger of plagiarism.
+When beginning the documented essay assignment, remind students of the temptation and danger of plagiarism.
 Tell them stories of woe, for example, of good students failing because of plagiarism.
 It is useful to offer reminders as it's well documented that plagiarism increases as students experience greater pressure and stress, both of which are most evident at the end of the semester.

 Develop paper topics carefully.
 Consider avoiding very open topics, particularly if they are on heavily read literature.
 (I have observed that students plagiarize more in 106 than 105, interestingly enough).
 While you don't want to create your syllabus with plagiarism at the forefront of your mind, it is true that specific and highly individualized paper topics on non-canonical texts make it more difficult for students to plagiarize.

 As a general rule, we cannot indict students for plagiarism without proof.
 Where once determined faculty went to the library to search out sources, now most go to the web (assuming our students are similarly web-inclined).
 Regardless, finding evidence is crucial.

 Be on the look-out.
 Primarily faculty rely on good gut instincts.
 Signs that something may be amiss include: missing drafts, unusual vocabulary, a voice of atypical authority, but most of all, a voice that simply isn't your students.
 (You should know your students writing from in-class work and previous assignments.)
 If you never catch students plagiarizing for your classes, be suspicious of your own detection abilities.
 Perhaps you're avoiding seeing what you don't want to see.